Understanding 403(b) Plans

 What is a 403(b)?

-A 403(b) plan is a type of retirement savings plan offered to employees of non-profit organizations, schools, and certain governmental organizations.
+A 403(b) plan is a type of employer-sponsored plan offered to those who work at non-profits, schools, and certain governmental organizations.
 A 403(b) can be thought of as a 401(k) for those workers under a different type of employer sponsorship.

 Features of a 403(b) plan

-Some of the key features of a 403(b) plan include:
+Some of the key features of a 403(b) retirement plan include:

 - Tax-deferred contributions